Outline the Sky

 Minot's Monument Mural

-Minot's place In the Monuments Mural Project
+Minot's place in the Monuments Mural Project

 The Process